pyta-uoft/website/index.md

 ### W0125: Using constant test {#W0125}

 This error occurs when a conditional statement like an `if` statement uses a constant value for its test.
 This is bad as the conditional statements using a constant test always evaluate to the same value.
-In such a case, a conditional statement should not be used.
+In such a case, a conditional statement should not be used, because the same branch will always execute.

 ~~~~ {include="W0125_using_constant_test"}
 ~~~~